Supporting Healthcare, Managing COVID-19

 FSS is dedicated to delivering industry leading turnaround times of high-quality sterile medications to hospitals, ambulatory surgery centers, clinics, and physician offices.
 To ensure top-tier service, FSS took supply chain precautions regarding COVID-19 and performed risk assessments of its products and the raw materials (read more).

-FSS integrates state-of-the-art quality to provide reliable 503B supply to clinicians and the patients they serve across the United States.
+FSS integrates state-of-the-art quality to provide a reliable supply of 503B outsourcing to clinicians and the patients they serve across the United States.
 All FSS manufacturing facilities are registered and inspected by the FDA and DEA.

 Davies, Madlen, et al. “Drug Shortages Put Worst-Hit Covid-19 Patients at Risk.”
 The Bureau of Investigative Journalism, The Bureau of Investigative Journalism, 17 Apr.
 2020, Source Link.